GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 * When Chrome is still waiting for the merchant's response to a previous change (such as an ongoing change event).
-* The payment app provided shipping option identifier does not belong to any of the merchant-specified shipping options.
+* The payment-app-provided shipping option identifier does not belong to any of the merchant-specified shipping options.

 ### Receive updated payment details from the merchant